 - Comes with a carry bag

 The Cozy Bump inflatable pregnancy pillow is sizable: The dimensions are 72″ x 28″ x 9.5″.
 It almost looks like an inflatable pool float or canoe.
-There is a circular opening towards the middle to place your bump.
-The idea is to relieve pressure on your back and decompress your spine as you lay on your stomach.
+There is a circular opening towards the middle to place a growing baby bump.
+The idea is to relieve pressure on the back and decompress the spine as women lay on their stomachs.

 The height is broken down into layers or chambers.
 The first chamber is 7″, and the second inflatable chamber (around the circular opening) is 2.5″ fully inflated.
 The pillow is long enough that most people can fit the entire length of their body onto it — it’s about 6′ tall.